TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Hand Axe*: Rebalanced to be closer to the vanilla axe, making it a viable weapon
 * *Kama*: Gained the ability to hoe blocks, making it a fully effective farming tool
 * *Broadsword*
+* *Dagger*: Fast weapon with low damage, but can attack on right click for use in the offhand.

+### Broad

+These tools require the Tinkers' Anvil to craft, a tier 3 component.

-* *Hammer*
+* *Sledgehammer*
+* *Veining Hammer*: Breaks a vein of ores, name pending.
 * *Excavator*

-### Phase 2

-These tools will be added after the first alpha after the original tools get some testing

 * *Broad Axe*: New version of the lumber axe.
 Fallback for non-trees is now 1x6, also acts as a battle axe
 * *Cleaver*
 * *Scythe*
-* *Veining Hammer*: Breaks a vein of ores, name pending.
-* *Dagger*: Fast weapon with low damage, but can attack on right click for use in the offhand.

-### Phase 3
+### Armor

-Armor has some different rules for how modifiers apply, hence delaying them to a later phase.
+Armor has some different rules for how modifiers apply.
+With the exception of the battle sign, all armor is a crafting station recipe with only one "part".

 * *Battle Sign*: Getting some reworking to be less effective to allow for proper shields
 * *Shield*: Added as a single type modifiable item, similar to armor.
 * *Armor*: Available in three sets: travelers, plate, and slime suit.
 One recipe instead of variable materials, to allow more focus on modifiers.

-### Phase 4
+### Ranged

-Ranged tools take a bit more work, so are being delayed
+These weapons make use of drawspeed and projectile behavior

 * *Bows*
 * *Crossbows*: Rebalancing to be closer to the vanilla crossbow
 * *Boomerang*: New throwable weapon that returns after throwing